flotea-io/eth-node/README.md

-# eth-node - All in One under vagrant development machine
+# Ethereum Private Network - All in One with vagrant development machine

 Ethereum Proof-of-Authority vagrant with provision based on pregenerated test accounts.
-Blockchain Genesis for conract development.

-There are:
+Private Ethereum Network for raipd conract development and tests.
+It's basically fully centralized, only for tests.

 - Bootnode, Stats, Wallet, Faucet (without authorization)
+- Automated puppeth script
 - Two Sealers running on machine
-- Some pregenerated Wallets with test pass
+- Some pregenerated wallets with test password
-- Automated puppeth script
-- All run on one server